-The powers and authority granted herein may be revoked prospectively by written notice delivered in-hand to RCAB, provided that in such notice I confirm that I am immediately assuming full responsibility for all decisions and actions as to my welfare and health.
-Abser receipt of such written notice this power of attorney shall not be affected by my disability, increasity or administrated incompanions.

-Roman Catholic Archbishop of Boston.
-A Corporation Se
+In treness interminicants concerning portions more sum appy to any local accession of a kolo the powers and authority granted bereim may be revoked propertively by written notice kleivered in-hand to RCAB, provided that in such notice I confirm that I am immediately summing full responsibility for all decisions and accines as no my vefferar and beath.
+Absent excepts of authoritan notice this power of atterney shall not be affected by my disability, negacity or adjudicated incompetence man Catholic Archbishop of Boston.
+A Corporation Sole.